 So why do they think that?

 I do not know what you do with this.
 I have no love for the Democrats.
-Although I consistently vote for them (I can vote every time I can because it means something.
+Although I consistently vote for them (I can vote every time I can because it makes sense, even if it does not mean anything.
 Here).
 Even at the threshold of the abyss, I really wanted Harris to win.
-But if this contempt for “the Democrats” is rooted, the Democrats are fucked in a word.
-Policy does not matter, GOTV efforts do not matter (they really do not), and anti-democratic anti-democratic (emotional polarization) does not matter.
+But if this contempt for “Democrats” is rooted, the Democrats are fucked in a word.
+Policy does not matter, GOTV efforts do not matter (they really do not), and non-democratic non-democratic rights (emotional polarization) do not matter.
 They are doomed.

 Conclusion

 At the last point, the best I can offer is that we need to unpack some of this as educators or activists or concerned people.
-How can two Trump voters realize they are not conservatives in the way they think?
+How can two Trump voters realize that they are not conservatives in the way they think?

 But one of the political acts they did was vote for Trump.

 I will offer some thoughts, and I think they will not go down easily.
 I am endlessly worried about where young people, especially young white men, are heading toward the point of prejudice.
 What do you guess if we say we can educate them the right way?
 They will not go to college.
 What do you guess if we say we can steer toward better media: it does not exist or is not easily accessible.
-And if we just have to surpass them, we have said we cannot or are not enough to surpass them for the last ten years.
+And if we just have to surpass them, we have said for the last decade that we cannot surpass them or that it is not enough.
 I have read about impending demographic changes for over 20 years.

 I do not know exactly how you do that.
 There are too many material barriers to it.
 There is no real money or infrastructure.
 But we need to start thinking of something.